Nearly every state requires car insurance, and not having a card or other proof of coverage can add significant hassle and sometimes cost you money.

 Can you show proof of insurance on your phone?

 You can show proof of insurance on your phone in almost every state.
-New Mexico is the lone state where police do not have to accept electronic proof of insurance.
-That said, they also can accept the form of proof of car insurance, should they choose to.
+New Mexico is the lone state where police are not required to accept electronic proof of insurance.
+It's a good idea to have a physical card as a backup.